Deploy Secure Web Proxy as next hop

 Replace the following:

-• SWP_IP: the IP address of your Secure Web Proxy instance
+• SWP_IP: IP address of your Secure Web Proxy instance

-• DESTINATION_RANGE: the range of IP addresses to which to redirect traffic
+• DESTINATION_RANGE: range of IP addresses to which you want to redirect the traffic

-• SOURCE_RANGE: the range of IP addresses from which to redirect traffic
+• SOURCE_RANGE: range of IP addresses from which you want to redirect the traffic

 gcloud